-"As in past years, we look forward to selecting a 2011 Dr. Paul Janssen Award winner from among the nominations of worthy individuals in research institutions and companies around the world, who has significantly improved human health through dedication to the advancement of science and medicine," said Solomon Snyder, Ph.D., distinguished service professor of neuroscience, pharmacology and psychiatry, Johns Hopkins School of Medicine and 2011 chair of the Dr. Paul Janssen Award Selection Committee.
+"As in past years, we look forward to selecting a 2012 Dr. Paul Janssen Award winner from among the nominations of worthy individuals in research institutions and companies around the world, who has significantly improved human health through dedication to the advancement of science and medicine," said Craig Mello, Ph.D., Professor, Program in Molecular Medicine, University of Massachusetts Medical School and 2012 chair of the Dr. Paul Janssen Award Selection Committee.

-The 2011 Dr. Paul Janssen Award winner will be announced in the second half of 2011.
+The 2012 Dr. Paul Janssen Award winner will be announced in spring 2012.